ristica/c-sharp-design-patterns/README.md

 # C# Design Patterns

-small and easy to understand projects for each design pattern (due to GOF book) in c#.
+small and easy to understand projects for each design pattern - due to GoF book.

-each one of them contains a client project (mostly a console app) ,a class library with the pattern's "players" and the UML image.
+each one of them contains a client project (mostly a console app) ,and a class library with the pattern's "players" and the UML image.